nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Advancing all students: `levelup`

-Advances the education level of all the student contacts by one grade , unless the student is excluded.
+Advances the education level of all the student contacts by one grade by default, unless the student is excluded.
-This feature can be used at the start of the school year.
+This feature can be used to do a mass update all the student's levels at the start of the school year.

+If only some students' levels need to be changed, [edit](#editing-a-contact-:-edit) can be used instead.

 Format: `levelup ex/[INDEX]...`